ravuri96/apache-drill/README.md

 After starting up the docker container. verify that all services are running.

-copy paste the both links in browser and see all the service are running. http://localhost/8047- Apache drill ui
+copy paste the link in browser and see all the service are running. http://localhost/8047- Apache drill ui